MopuriAsii/Training-/notes.md

 # GIT:

+1. Linus Torvalds invented git.
-1. Git is used to maintain versions.
+2. Git is used to maintain versions system.
-2. Instead maintaining seperate folders it maintain all changes(commits) in one folder.
+3. Instead maintaining seperate folders it maintain all changes(commits) in one folder.
+4. to manage linux, git is invented. to manage the source code of linux.

 ## git init: